metawake/multi-chain-balance-diff/README.md

 Add a chain: implement `BaseAdapter`, add to `networks.js`, register in `adapters/index.js`.

+## JSON Schema

+JSON output includes a `schemaVersion` field (e.g., `"0.1.0"`).
+Schema changes are versioned:

+- **Patch**: Documentation, new optional fields
+- **Minor**: New output types, additive changes
+- **Major**: Breaking changes to existing fields

+See [`schema/mcbd-output.schema.json`](./schema/mcbd-output.schema.json) for the full specification.

 ## Stability

 - JSON schema is versioned.
 Breaking changes = major version bump.
 - Adapter interface is stable.
+New chains can be added without breaking existing integrations.
+- See [CHANGELOG.md](./CHANGELOG.md) for release history.

 ## License